In this guide to meal prep for beginners (or anyone, really), learn 5 steps to stop meal prep drudgery and start actually saving time all week long.

 - Around age 7, some kids can start working on low-temperature stovetop cooking, slow cookers, chopping some produce, and measuring ingredients independently

 - By age 10, most kids are able to handle a small knife with light supervision, and following simple recipes independently.

 Okay, this all looks like SO much, doesn’t it.
 But it really doesn’t have to be all that difficult.
-I’ve created a printable meal prep schedule and plan, as well as a sample of how I break up meal planning and prep for each week!
+I’ve created a printable meal prep schedule and plan, you can use to help make your meal prep sessions much easier.

 This printable set really is the best way to get started with meal prep for beginners (or to help get veteran meal planners even more organized!)

 More Meal Planning Tips & Tricks

 - 10 Tips for Quick & Easy Meal Planning

 - 15 Awesome Dinner Night Themes to Add to Your Meal Planning Session

 - Should You Switch to Monthly Meal Planning?